Brprb08/orbital-control-simulator/TECHNICAL_README.md

 - Covers both valid inputs and invalid edge cases
 - Verified with Unity Test Runner (all 20+ tests passing)

-> These tests are not for physics correctness (which is validated separately), but rather for supporting logic that feeds the simulation pipeline.
+> These tests are not for physics correctness (which is validated separately), but rather for supporting logic.

 ---